diasen/huslospizza/README.md

 Make a website or application for a real world client.
 The project should offer a significant enough scope to be able to show off your skills as a developer, and hopefully the project can form a central part of your portfolio for when you start applying for jobs.

-The process followed for the project will differ depending on the client and the requirements of their project.

-Note: The project has to have a big enough scope to show off the skills learned over your studies.
-An example of the level we’re expecting would be a website where administrators can add, update, remove products, and users can search, filter, and contact administrators.
-If you are unsure if your potential client’s brief is strong enough for the Project Exam 2, please message your tutors.
-Use of a JavaScript Framework is a requirement.

 ## Built With

 - [Next.js](https://nextjs.org/)